Moses Archibald McNaughton: Politics, anti-slavery activism and founding of the Republican Party

 McNaughton was a recognized anti-slavery activist and was very involved in the anti-slavery movement.
-This included being present at an anti-slavery convention in Kalamazoo, Michigan on June 21, 1854 that led up to the first official Republican meeting that was held in Jackson on July 6, 1854.
+This included being present at an anti-slavery convention in Kalamazoo, Michigan on June 21, 1854, that led up to the first official Republican meeting that was held in Jackson on July 6, 1854.
 At the Kalamazoo convention, McNaughton was made President and temporary Chairman.

 He has been credited as one of the organizing members of the Republican Party.
 At the first official meeting of the Republican party, McNaughton was honored by calling this first meeting to order.
 Later, he was in attendance at the first national Republican meeting as one of fourteen Michigan delegates.

 Due to his business successes, McNaughton built a mansion that was located on a hilltop on W. Trail Street.
 It was later found to have tunnels that led away from the mansion.
 There have been reports that these tunnels were used in the Underground Railroad during the Civil War.
 Though, this has not been proven and some speculate that the tunnels were a part of a coal mine or a form of ventilation.

 The Jackson legend of Little Mary

-McNaughton’s granddaughter was Mary McNaughton who was born in Jackson, Mississippi.
-The story of Mary is considered one of Michigan’s top ghost stories, and her grave is still regularly visited by locals.
+McNaughton's granddaughter was Mary McNaughton who was born in Jackson, Michigan.
+The story of Mary is considered one of Michigan's top ghost stories, and her grave is still regularly visited by locals.
 However, the Jackson legend and the events surrounding it have been strongly disputed by her youngest sibling (Donald McNaughton).